Kaleab-Yaye/PO-Analysis-Toolkit/intelligence-dossier/M1_Sentinel_Protocol.md

 > **Note**: The following explanation will show that the poor handling of the SDK is what made the app susceptible to our attack — not because the SDK is weak and not because we understood all the logic of the SDK.

 ## How the app implemented the callback
 We will start with `onSuccess(Ljava/lang/String;)V`.
-The reason is `onError` — while the SDK creators made it to be more than just an outlet for logging errors — in this app it is just what `onError` is doing.
+The reason is `onError`, while the SDK creators made it to be more than just an outlet for logging errors — in this app it is just what `onError` is doing.

 ### onSuccess
 This method takes a string as an argument and the SDK, from what I have seen from dynamic hooks, passes a complicated and encrypted string that was meant to be handled by the app.
 But the devs of PO only needed the SDK to call `onSuccess` and wanted to handle the logic in a rather lazy but smart way.